Z3R-0/duck-assistant/README.md

 A modular context- and session-based, local-first assistant built on top of local LLMs designed for personal use and hackability.
 Powered by Ollama, Python, and your own indexed notes or code.

+Ever wished you didn't need to copy paste (and anonymize) your data into ChatGPT and be told your prompt was too long?
+Well, then duck-assistant is for you:
+* It's local, so no worries about your data being shared with whoever.
+* You control the context, so it'll ingest your notes for relevant answers.
+* The limit of context size goes as far as your hardware and Ollama can handle.
+* In the future, context will be optimized/summarized for improved performance and size limits.

 ## Features

 - **Session-based context**: Create named sessions with specific folders of indexed content.
 - **Chat history awareness**: Prompts include prior conversation turns for continuity.
 - **Embeddings-powered retrieval**: Uses ChromaDB to find relevant documents from your session context.
-- **Offline-capable**: No cloud calls required once Phi-3 and ChromaDB are set up.
+- **Offline-capable**: No cloud calls required once your Ollama model(s) set up.
-- **Minimal CLI interface**: No GUI, no bloat, just you and your assistant.
+- **Optional CLI interface**: Just you and your assistant.

 ## Quick Start